Zaicon/InfiniteChestsV2/README.md

 - [x] Users can set their chests to "public" (other players can freely modify).
 - [x] Permissions for individual functions.
 - [x] Chests refill items (immediately or with a timer).
-- [ ] "Quick Stack To Nearby Chests" supported.
+- [x] "Quick Stack To Nearby Chests" supported.
 - [x] Converting database chests back to map chests.
 - [x] Pruning empty chests.
+- [ ] Adding users and/or groups to chests.
+- [ ] Saving/loading chests across maps.

 ### Things this plugin will not do (as of now):
 * Chest name support.
 Chest names are stored in tile data, which would be very costly to implement.
-* "Bank" chests.
-In the future, I would like to have a way to save chests across maps.
-However, it is not currently a priority.

 ### Commands
 ```